 How the City Works

 In Texas there are two kinds of cities: Home Rule cities and general law cities.
-As of 2015, of the 1,217 cities in the state, 351 including Horseshoe Bay, are Home Rule.
+There are more than 1,200 cities in Texas.

 But what is a Home Rule City?
 Home Rule cities are cities with populations of more than 5,000 in which citizens have adopted home rule charters.
 A city charter is a document that establishes the city's governmental structure and provides for the distribution of powers and duties among the various branches of government.
-In order to be implemented, the charter must be approved by the people at an election.
-Likewise, changes in the charter must be approved by a vote of the people.
+In order to be implemented, the charter must be approved by voters at an election.
+Likewise, changes in the charter must be approved via an election.

 The legal position of home rule cities is the reverse of general law cities.
 Rather than looking to state law to determine what they may do, as general law cities must, home rule cities look to the state constitution and state statutes to determine what they may not do.
 Thus, if a proposed home rule city action has not been prohibited or pre-empted by the state, the city generally can proceed.